-Austin SWAT team in standoff outside medical center, doctor reportedly held hostage inside
+Austin SWAT team in hours-long standoff outside medical center, doctor reportedly held hostage inside

 A doctor is reportedly being held hostage inside.